It’s time to get personal here about furry.

 I’m leaving the fandom forever!!!!11!!!!1

 Okay!
 We all heard this one before!
-You thought we were going to go there, weren’t you?
+You thought we were going to go there, weren't you?
 Truth be told.
-You can’t leave something that never says goodbye to you.
-But at the end of that YouTube Video they do acknowledge that people leave this fandom.
-That they don’t leave it quickly.
-That it’s something that happens over time.
-That as you get older something goes off in your head where you go “Wait a minute, what am I doing here?” and you get in your car and leave.
+You can't leave something that never says goodbye to you.
+But at the end of that YouTube Video (marked private so guess you'll have to take our word for it) they do acknowledge that people leave this fandom.
+That they don't leave it quickly.
+That it's something that happens over time.
+As you get older something goes off in your head where you go "Wait a minute, what am I doing here?" and you get in your car and leave.
 This results in neither side saying goodbye.
-But one party scratching their head wondering where the hell is everyone?
+But one party scratches their head wondering where the hell is everyone.

 Put your money back into your pocket: Welcome to HOME-CON!

-Lets break down the anatomy of a convention and show it’s internet counterpart:
+Let us break down the anatomy of a convention and show its internet counterpart:

-- Fandom Discussion – IRC, Amino, more forums then you can shake a stick at, and yes, MUCKing still exists.
-Also note Second Life too.
+• Fandom Discussion - IRC, Amino, more forums than you can shake a stick at, and yes, MUCKing still exists.
+Also, note Second Life too.

-- LAN Gaming – The speed of the internet has corrected this issue.
-There’s also Twitch and YouTube live for that up-close feel.
+• LAN Gaming - The speed of the internet has corrected this issue.
+There's also Twitch and YouTube via Invidious Live for that up-close feel.
 Larger cities have cyber-cafes.
 So there you go.

-- Panels – YouTube technical and help channels.
+• Panels - YouTube via Invidious technical and help channels.

 I suppose the only thing you can’t replicate is having hordes of thousands of friends at your house.
 Which you have to sit back and think: